-- The relative position of the virtual site is defined by its distance from the nonvirtual particle, the id of the non-virtual particle and a quaternion which defines the vector from non-virtual particle to virtual site in the non-virtual particle's bodyfixed frame.
-This information is saved in the virtual site's vs\relative-attribute.
-Take care, not to overwrite these after using vs\auto\relate. - Virtual sites can not be placed relative to other virtual sites, as the order in which the positions of virtual sites are updated is not guaranteed.
-Always relate a virtual site to a non-virtual particle placed in the center of mass of the rigid arrangement of particles. - Don't forget to declare the particle virtual in addition to calling vs\auto\relate
+- The relative position of the virtual site is defined by its distance from the nonvirtual particle, the id of the non-virtual particle and a quaternion which defines the vector from non-virtual particle to virtual site in the non-virtual particle's body-fixed frame.
+The first two are saved in the virtual site's vs_relative-attribute, while the latter is saved in the quaternion attribute.
+Take care, not to overwrite these after using vs_auto_relate. - Virtual sites can not be placed relative to other virtual sites, as the order in which the positions of virtual sites are updated is not guaranteed.
+Always relate a virtual site to a non-virtual particle placed in the center of mass of the rigid arrangement of particles.

-• In case you know the correct quaternions, you can also setup a virtual site using
+- Don't forget to declare the particle virtual in addition to calling vs_auto_relate - In case you know the correct quaternions, you can also setup a virtual site using

-|part v virtual 1 vs\relative n d qwhere n is the id of the non-virtual particle, d is its distance from the virtual site, and q are the quaternions.
+|part v virtual 1 quat q vs_relative $n \ d$ where n is the id of the non-virtual particle and d is its distance from the virtual site.

 - In a simulation on more than one CPU, the effective cell size needs to be larger than the largest distance between a non-virtual particle and its associated virtual sites.
-To this aim, you need to set the global variable min\global\cut to this largest distance.
-ESPResSo issues a warning when creating a virtual site with vs\auto\relate\to and the cutoff is insufficient. - If the virtual sites represent actual particles carrying a mass, the inertia tensor of the non-virtual particle in the center of mass needs to be adapted. - The presence of rigid bodies constructed by means of virtual sites adds a contribution to the pressure and stress tensor. - The use of virtual sites requires that the particles are numbered consecutively, i.e., the particle ids should go from zero to N 1, where N is the number of particles.
+To this aim, you need to set the global variable min_global_cut to this largest distance.
+ESPResSo issues a warning when creating a virtual site with vs_auto_relate_to and the cutoff is insufficient. - If the virtual sites represent actual particles carrying a mass, the inertia tensor of the non-virtual particle in the center of mass needs to be adapted. - The presence of rigid bodies constructed by means of virtual sites adds a contribution to the pressure and stress tensor. - The use of virtual sites requires that the particles are numbered consecutively, i.e., the particle ids should go from zero to N 1, where N is the number of particles.